Privacy Policy

 Operator Identity & Scope

 This Privacy Policy (“Policy”) is issued by Mama Hala Consulting Group (registered in Ontario, Canada) and Mama Hala Project Management (registered in Dubai, UAE), collectively operating under the trade name “Mama Hala Consulting” (“Operator”, “we”, “us”, or “our”).
-We are a professional counseling practice operated by Dr. Hala Ali, with the following physical presence:
+We are a professional consultation and coaching practice operated by Mama Hala.
+Mama Hala Consulting provides educational coaching, parenting guidance, relationship support, and family consultation; these services are supportive and non-clinical, and are not psychotherapy, clinical counselling, diagnosis, or regulated mental-health treatment.
+Our in-person sessions take place at shared office and business-service locations, by appointment only — these are not clinics, walk-in locations, or dedicated private offices.
+We maintain a presence at:

 • Canada: 430 Hazeldean Rd, Ottawa, ON K2L 1E8, Canada • United Arab Emirates: HDS Business Centre, Cluster M, JLT, 34th Floor, Dubai, UAE